apdavison/parameters/README.txt

 License
 =======

-Copyright (C) 2008-2013  Andrew Davison, Eilif Muller
+Copyright (C) 2008-2013  Andrew Davison, Eilif Muller, Jan Antolik

 Parameters is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by